LAST UPDATED ON July 5, 2023

 Hiver

-Hiver is best Help Scout alternative for teams new to customer support.
+Best for teams new to customer support

 Through that mindset, many teams end up doing things like using their standard email accounts to administer support.
 If you’re a team of one or two, it can work.
 However, anything past that, and the wheels start to come off.
 There’s a simple reason for that: Tools like Gmail simply weren’t built to do customer support.